Establishing operations in B.C.

 Regional districts

 B.C.'s 28 regional districts are federations of municipalities, electoral areas, and Treaty First Nations.
-These districts exist for the purposes of regional cooperation and equitable cost sharing between urban and rural areas.
+These districts exist for the purpose of regional cooperation and equitable cost-sharing between urban and rural areas.
 Regional districts provide services such as emergency management, regional solid waste management, and governance for electoral areas.

 Regional districts have the ability to regulate land use and development in electoral areas, similar municipalities, and play a key role in region-wide growth planning.